lucasthim/covid19-prediction/README.md

 https://www.kaggle.com/dataset/e626783d4672f182e7870b1bbe75fae66bdfb232289da0a61f08c2ceb01cab01/tasks?taskId=645

-My goal is to propose an efficient and also transparent/interpretable ML solution to the correct predicition of suspicious covid-19 cases.
+Our goal is to propose an efficient and also transparent/interpretable ML solution to the correct predicition of suspicious covid-19 cases.

 Secondary goal will be to eliminate features while keeping the preditive power of the solution.